grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 Verify that you have:

 - Access to the Kubernetes cluster
 - Persistent storage is enabled in the Kubernetes cluster, which has a default storage class setup.
-You can [change the default StorageClass](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/).
-- Access to a local storage option (like MinIO) or a storage bucket like Amazon S3, Azure Blob Storage, or Google Cloud Platform (for example, [Google Cloud Storage instructions](https://cloud.google.com/storage/docs/creating-buckets))
+- Access to a local storage option (like MinIO) or a storage bucket like Amazon S3, Azure Blob Storage, or Google Cloud Platform (see [Optional: Other storage options](#optional-other-storage-options) section for more information)
-- DNS service works in the Kubernetes cluster
+- DNS service works in the Kubernetes cluster (refer to the [Debugging DNS resolution](https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/) in the Kubernetes documentation)
 - Optional: An ingress controller is set up in the Kubernetes cluster, for example [ingress-nginx](https://kubernetes.github.io/ingress-nginx/)

 > **NOTE**: If you want to access Tempo from outside of the Kubernetes cluster, you may need an ingress.
 Ingress-related procedures are marked as optional.